plischwe/Telco-RAG/README.md

 This will open two terminals: one for the frontend and one for the Telco-RAG backend.
 You can access the frontend via your browser at `http://localhost:3000/`.

-On your first connection, ensure to specify a valid OpenAI API key in the settings.

 ### Running Only the API Server

-If you only want to run the API server, use this command:
+Open a second terminal window and run the API server using this command:

 ```bash
 cd ./Telco-RAG_api